News anchor Leanne Manas remembers Vuyo Mbuli after stellar achievement

 — Leanne Manas (@LeanneManas) May 19, 2022

-Her tweet opened the doors for many other people to share their fond memories of having watched the “magical duo” on Morning Live.
+The tweet by Manas opened the doors for many other people to share their fond memories of having watched the “magical duo” on Morning Live.

 I remember when you announced that he passed on, Andile Masuku couldn’t even present the weather forecast 🥺 she literally broke down and Tsietsi had to take over.
 It was such a sad day.
 Even at school everyone was hurt